zach2825/hydrogrow/README.md

 ## Setup Instructions

+1. Copy config.py.example to config.py and update the values in config.py with your own.
-1. Setup your hardware as per your garden's requirement.
+2. Setup your hardware as per your garden's requirement.
-2. Flash the MicroPython firmware onto the ESP8266.
+3. Flash the MicroPython firmware onto the ESP8266.
-3. Adjust the pin settings in the MicroPython script according to your hardware setup.
+4. Adjust the pin settings in the MicroPython script according to your hardware setup.
-4. Update your WiFi and MQTT broker details in the script.
+5. Update your WiFi and MQTT broker details in the script.
-5. Run the script on ESP8266.
+6. Run the script on ESP8266.
-6. The system should now be reading sensor data, controlling the pump, and publishing sensor data to your MQTT broker.
+7. The system should now be reading sensor data, controlling the pump, and publishing sensor data to your MQTT broker.
-7. Configure Home Assistant to subscribe to your MQTT topics to get live updates from your garden.
+8. Configure Home Assistant to subscribe to your MQTT topics to get live updates from your garden.

 ## Functionality